Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - Adding some cool features like [slit scan photography](https://fr.wikipedia.org/wiki/Slit-scan) or multi-shot in an [Action Sampler](https://shop.lomography.com/fr/actionsampler-clear) style was condidered but will destroy more or less the code structure and requires ton of free ram, so I balanced the interest of adding these features versus the code stability.
 Maybe one day.
 - Adding Game Boy Printer capabilities was imagined as is it quite easy to add ([everything is yet more or less written]((https://github.com/Raphael-Boichot/The-Arduino-SD-Game-Boy-Printer))), but it would require some more free GPIO pins and a menuing system to switch between a "shot mode" and "display/printer mode".
 - Adding a menuing system with a single joystick was imagined, but it requires basically starting the code from scratch.
 Indeed, the whole device is though as a timelapse machine, so the regular camera mode is written like a one image timelapse !
 More generally, the code structure being one giant loop for display with stuff around, add a menuing system is not easy as it.
 - Make a full SMD device small and pretty (with sensor included on the PCB and a printed shell) to make a tiny digital camera form factor with it.
 Honestly, 100% possible, 100% ultra cool, but totally out of reach for me in 2024.
 I'm not a good designer or electronician at all, I'm just half-good at cracking differential equations.
+Plus SMD stuff can be tricky as entry point for people not good at soldering (me included).

 # Kind warning